kdaily/aws-cli/proposals/pr-contrib-guide.md

 community contributions would be welcome.
 It defines what is required to move a feature request to be available for community contribution.
 It documents the review process and sets community expectations around communications to move a contribution forward.
 Figure A demonstrates a high level view of the proposed process.

-![Figure A: Flowchart of contribution guide review process.](contrib-guide-high-level.png "Figure A: Flowchart of contribution guide review process.")

-**Figure A: Flowchart of contribution guide review process.**

-Maintainers will actively review GitHub issues for feature requests to determine that enough background, description, use cases, and impact exist to implement.
+The maintainers will actively review GitHub issues for feature requests to determine if they are available for contribution.
+The criteria used to make that determination include:

+1. The change will be made on part of the code base that the maintainers have determined to be available.
+See the FAQ for more details.
+1. There is evidence that the change will be impactful for a significant number of users beyond the individual that proposed it.
+1. The background, description, and use cases for the feature are clearly defined.
+1. There are test cases and edge cases defined.
+1. There is consensus with the maintainers on an implementation plan.

-Once enough information is available and a there is consensus on an implementation, the issue should be indicated that it is available for the community to contribute.
+Once these criteria have been met, an issue is available for the community to contribute.
 If it's not something that the maintainers feel should be added, the issue should be left for community discussion and upvotes.
 A comment should be added by the maintainers to describe how users can advocate for the feature with more use cases, or vote for the issue using reactions.
 The issue is subject to existing stale and ancient issue closure mechanisms.

-While we do not want to discourage users to contribute or make proposed changes, we need to acknowledge that the maintainers still have limited bandwidth to give feedback on implementation or design and review pull requests.
-If an issue has not been explicitly marked as being available for contribution, it should not be expected that a pull request will get a review.

 When an issue is being worked on by the community, maintainers will provide guidance and support during the contribution process.
 They will engage with the